leo-golang/.github/profile/README.md

 Leo - High-Performance REST API Framework written in Go (Golang), designed for speed, efficiency, and developer-friendly APIs.
 Leo provides a lightweight yet powerful architecture that scales effortlessly from small projects to enterprise-level applications.

-With its intuitive CLI tool, LEO enables developers to **quickly scaffold projects, manage models, and handle database migrations**, allowing for rapid API development without unnecessary complexity.
+With its intuitive CLI tool, Leo enables developers to **quickly scaffold projects, manage models, and handle database migrations**, allowing for rapid API development without unnecessary complexity.

 Leo empowers you to write less boilerplate, ship faster, and scale effortlessly.